 Dear Georgetown Faculty and Staff,

 Georgetown’s events honoring the legacy of Dr. King are highlighted by this year’s “Let Freedom Ring!”
-Celebration at the Kennedy Center and the spotlight on this year’s John Thompson, Jr. Legacy of a Dream Awardee Abel Enrique Núñez, Executive Director of the Central American Resource Center (CARECEN).
+Celebration at the Kennedy Center and the spotlight on this year’s John Thompson, Jr. Legacy of a Dream Awardee, Steve Park, of Little Lights Urban Ministries.
 Events continue through the month of February and celebration of Black History Month and the rest of the semester.
-All Georgetown community members are invited to participate in the MLK Day of Service on Saturday, January 14, 2017 (register here).
-A growing event calendar with details is available here and includes a screening of Agents of Change on January 23, a workshop on Transformative Allyship on February 21, and an all day Symposium “The University: Breaking the Silence” on April 4, the anniversary of Dr. King’s speech.
+A growing event calendar with details will be published next week and shared via broadcast email.

-In the last four years, diverse faculty across the University have participated in a cross-campus curricular initiative by teaching Dr. King’s “Letter from a Birmingham Jail” (2013), about the 1963 March on Washington for Jobs and Freedom (2014), Dr. King’s “The Other America” speech (2015), and his Nobel Peace Prize Acceptance Speech in their courses.
+In the last five years, diverse faculty and staff across the University have participated in a cross-campus curricular initiative by teaching Dr. King’s “Letter from a Birmingham Jail” (2013), about the 1963 March on Washington for Jobs and Freedom (2014), Dr. King’s “The Other America” speech (2015), his Nobel Peace Prize Acceptance Speech (2016), and “Beyond Vietnam: A Time to Break the Silence” (2017), in their courses.

-We invite all Georgetown faculty and staff to commit time within their unit, office, or program to read and reflect on Dr. King’s speech and the Working Group report with their colleagues and students.
+We invite all Georgetown faculty and staff to commit time within their unit, office, or program to read and reflect on Dr. King’s speech with their colleagues and students.
 We invite members of the Main, Medical, Law, and Qatar campus communities to join in this effort.

 With best wishes for a productive conclusion to this fall semester,